kerrj/yoloparser/README.md

 # Boxes Around Robots
 Ever wonder if using neural nets for image processing in FTC is possible?
 This page leads you through how!

-If you'd like to see immediate results, follow instructions in the "Using a pretrained model" section.
+If you'd like to see immediate results download the app on the Google Play store titled "**FTC Neural Net Demo**".

 If you'd like to spend some time learning about neural nets and how you can use them in FTC, read on!